rexresearch

 Swedish Patent No. 8002772-5 discloses a prior art electrode

-device for treatment of biological tissues inside a living being.
+device for treatment of biological tissues inside a living

-This known electrode device must--before introduction into the
+being.
+This known electrode device must--before introduction

 The known electrode device of Swedish Patent No. 8002772-5 is,

-furthermore, provided with relatively small openings for supply of
+furthermore, provided with relatively small openings for supply

-efficient cooling of the point of treatment.
+to provide efficient cooling of the point of treatment.

 The object of the present invention is to provide an electrode